simboden/BVtkNodes/pip_install_vtk.md

-# Installation of VTK in Blender 2.8x Python via Pip
+# Installation of VTK in Blender 2.93 Python via Pip

-Replace x in the version number with the correct number you are using
+Note: These instructions also likely work for other Blender and VTK versions, but the versions applied below are the ones tested for BVTKNodes.

 # On Windows

 Run CMD.EXE as administrator and run commands
 ```
-cd C:\Program Files\Blender Foundation\Blender\2.8x\python\bin
+cd C:\Program Files\Blender Foundation\Blender\2.93\python\bin
 python.exe -m ensurepip
-python.exe -m pip install vtk==9.0.1
+python.exe -m pip install vtk==9.1.0
 ```
 or if you need to install newest (possibly unsupported) version of vtk, replace last command with
 ```